Open Access Dissertation

 To the best of our knowledge, this is the first study to address the topic of real-time personalized dynamic cross-selling with discounting.
 The proposed techniques are applicable to cross-selling, up-selling, and personalized and targeted selling within the e-retail business domain.
 Through extensive analysis of various market scenario setups, we also provide a number of managerial insights on the performance of cross-selling strategies.

 Timalsina, Arun K., "A framework for personalized dynamic cross-selling in e-commerce retailing" (2012).
 Wayne State University Dissertations.
-Paper 479.
+479.